-The Chagres River is virtually unseen thus an amazing way to travel through Chagres National Park.
+The Chagres River is the perfect place for this Chagres Panama Rafting experience because it’s an amazing way to travel through Chagres National Park.
 Due to the lack of access roads, protection against settlers, and the previous non-existence of Aventuras Panamá, this part of the river is mostly untouched.
 It is characterized by currents alternating with backwaters, and is considered class II, although many rapids are class III by the International Classification of River Navigation.

 Due to the dense tropical forest that covers the basin of the river, sedimentation is barely there, thus providing a clear river.
 There are more than three hundred species of flora per hectare, and although it is the natural habitat of big tropical rainforest animals such as the tapir and jaguar, they are very seldom seen.
 You will however spot several monkeys such as the Spider, Howler, Whiteface Capuchin, and Geoffrey’s Tamarin, plus sloths, river otters, iguanas, toucan, and plenty of fish.